Case Selection

 5. Historical or contextual factors

 Science is beholden to political trends, which impact ability to obtain funding and collaborate accross borders (e.g. Brexit’s impact on trans-European funding, including initiatives to attract and retain talent).
 Moreover, certain events, such as the Covid-19 pandemic, trigger responses in the scientific community.
-It may be interesting in exploring how these events affect change in either the short- or long-term.
+Even if these events are not the focus of the research, they must still be accounted for due to their presumed impacts.

 6. Kinds of data

 The nature of the data will surely impact how they are shared.
 In epidemiology specifically, there are ethical limitations on sharing precise patient records.
-This may be especially salient in studies focusing in health in Indiginous populations.
-Moreover, controls on data collection procedures, including limited or controlled scope or decisions to account for specific factors (such as race, which is prevalent in American datasets but largely ignored elsewhere) may significantly impact what can be done with them when integrated at scale.
+This may be especially salient in studies focusing in health in Indiginous populations, which may involve additional consideration in contexts of data-sharing.2 Moreover, controls on data collection procedures, including limited or controlled scope or decisions to account for specific factors (such as race, which is prevalent in American datasets but largely ignored elsewhere) may significantly impact what can be done with them when integrated at scale.

 Selecting Cases

-Since a significant aspect of this work is to compare different approaches to data-sharing that have not yet been systematically articulated, it will be necessary to loosely define the parameters through which each case will be initially characterized.
-I will rely on structured consultations with the research community to make sense of the data-sharing landscape and select cases accordingly.
-By consulting with key stakeholders, I will arrive at a consensus about which cases are worth approaching while documenting the rationale behind these selections.
+I rely on structured consultations with the research community to make sense of the data-sharing landscape and select initial cases accordingly.
+This helps me arrive at a general understanding of which cases are worth approaching while documenting the rationale behind these selections.

 Fixed cases